Health Food Radar

 Three things.
 Sweet potato, black beans, and spinach.
 A trio of health.
 Why?
 Beans have tons of fiber, vitamins and protein.
 Sweet potatoes are packed with lots of vitamin A, fiber, and antioxidants.
 Spinach is a superstar, high in iron and fiber — and may improve oxidative stress.
 So, when I’m in the mood for something really healthy, fast and easy to make, filling and tasty, this recipe is my go-to.

 The combination of these three superstar foods for a quick and healthy dinner is also easy on the budget, and sweet potatoes, black beans, and spinach easy to find in most grocery stores.
+These ingredients come together to create delicious recipes that are both nutritious and satisfying.

 Let’s get into the steps of putting this dish together.